 These solutions would have to be highly context-aware to work well.
 While they are programmatically easier to implement, there's still the issue of accessibility to the Web.
 I needed a more holistic solution!

-A stand-alone kiosk that can be installed in multiple locations and would let users interact via voice and touch to create a profile, apply for jobs and keep track of applications.
+A stand-alone kiosk, installed in multiple locations which would let users interact via voice and touch to create a profile, apply for jobs and keep track of them.
 It would be easily accessible to everyone and users don't have to own a device at all!

 Some pros and cons associated with implementing this idea:

 In order to empathise with the user and plan the product interaction, I worked on a user journey map.
 It helped me clearly define the product as a self-containing and wholesome system.View user journey map